33 Discontinued Groceries You'll Never See Again

 In the early 1990s, Butterfinger debuted its candy bar in itty-bitty, bite-sized pieces known as Butterfinger BBs.
 There's an online petition to bring them back, claiming today's Butterfinger Bites just don't compare to these marble-sized treats.

 The transparent, caffeine-free soda U.S. had a short run in the early 1990s.
 It was a novelty, but it didn't taste quite like Pepsi.
-Saturday Night Light parodied the product in a crystal-clear gravy skit, Thrillist recounts.
+Saturday Night Live parodied the product in a crystal-clear gravy skit, Thrillist recounts.
 Because it is something that instills some serious nostalgia, Crystal Pepsi has made some limited-time comebacks in recent years.

 This bite-sized peanut buttery Planters snack was first introduced in 1992.
 The original P.B.
 Crisps were graham cracker cookies that were filled with a peanut butter creme, but there were also spin-offs, with chocolate creme and a PB&J one with strawberry filling and peanut butter creme.
 Like many other discontinued snacks, P.B.
 Crisps have a fair share of fans who are demanding they make a comeback.